 Table Of Contents

 New Bozeman Restaurants To Support In 2020

 Casual, upscale Americana dining sourced with Montana ingredients.
-Named after Fred Fielding Willson, revered Bozeman architect, and designer of the original Armory building now occupied by The Kimpton Hotel.
+Named after Fred Fielding Willson, a revered Bozeman architect and designer of the original Armory building now occupied by The Kimpton Hotel.

 The Kimpton’s underground whiskey and beer bar infused with a rock-and-roll spirit.
 Small plate fare, rotating specialty cocktails, and a hefty spirits menu.